OlofssonFredrik/VS-Code-Setup/README.md

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/71a4f4c5-2d5d-4eec-a229-a8b4c9c20b9d)

 # Step 2: Install Python
 Download the latest version of Python from the official Python website.
-Important: Ensure to tick the box that says "Add Python to PATH" during the installation process to enable access to Python from any terminal
+Important: Ensure to tick the box that says "Add Python to PATH" during the installation process to enable access to Python from any terminal.
+It might be that the first box sais something else like regarding admin access.
+Keep it marked and proceed as ussual.

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/4cd4e3a4-2d06-4764-b70f-9e5112d2e8fd)